The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 From 6 April 2016 deposit-takers, such as banks and building societies, no longer have to collect basic rate tax at source on savings income.
 These changes do not affect the requirement to withhold tax on payments of interest from UK companies to individuals.

-Where interest is paid gross, the total received in the tax year should be entered on box 2
+Where interest is paid gross, the total received in the tax year should be

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.